We love process documentation.

 Why do I need to document my company’s processes?

-Businesses can blow up overnight—look at a company like Moviepass, who acquired 1 million subscribers in four months.
+Companies can blow up overnight – take a look at Pinterest.
+In 2011, its traffic grew 40x over six months and usage increased 286% between 2011-20212.
 Now, I’m not saying that this will happen to you, but you should be ready in case it does.

 If your workload or number of clients quadrupled tomorrow, would you be ready for it?
 Documented processes can help prepare you for the unexpected.

-At our company, Leverage, we’ve been through the ringer when it comes to processes.
-We started out with little to no documented processes, and the ones we did have in place were haphazardly thrown together by a team of people who weren’t entirely qualified to be making them in the first place.
+At our company, Leverage, we’ve been through the wringer when it comes to processes.
+We started out with little-to-no documented processes.
+The ones we did have in place were haphazardly thrown together by a team of people who weren’t entirely qualified to be making them in the first place.